 As when someone says there are jobs that Americans won't do at any wage, or that many of us lack a work ethic, or that young people in particular make lousy employees because they take themselves too seriously and don't take work seriously enough.

-straight talk Labor Secretary Elaine Chao recently dished out to Parade magazine.
+That's essentially the kind of straight talk Labor Secretary Elaine Chao recently dished out to Parade magazine.
 Chao said that American workers could lose jobs to foreign workers — and not just because the latter often work for lower wages.
 It's more than that, she said: Foreign workers often have better skills, and better manners.

 "American employees must be punctual, dress appropriately and have good personal hygiene," Chao said.
 "They need anger-management and conflict-resolution skills, and they have to be able to accept direction.
 Too many young people bristle when a supervisor asks them to do something."